-Tabletop roleplaying has come a long way since Dungeons & Dragons debuted in the ‘70s.
+And tabletop RPGs have come a long way since their originator Dungeons & Dragons debuted in the ‘70s.
 Long considered one of the best tabletop RPGs ever made, D&D is experiencing a golden age of sorts, popping up in the likes of TV show Stranger Things and wildly popular playthrough series Critical Role.

 However, there are so many brilliant tabletop RPGs out there beyond the esrtwhile Dungeons & Dragons, which cover a broad range of themes, settings and playstyles.
-Whether you’re looking for a horror, sci-fi or dark-fantasy RPG - and much more besides - we’ve rounded up the best tabletop RPGs out there.
-You can play all of them right now, just get some dice, a sourcebook or three, and an amenable attitude towards crunching rules, should the glorious mantle of game master come to you.
+Whether you’re looking for a horror, sci-fi or dark-fantasy RPG - and much more besides - we’ve rounded up the best tabletop RPGs of all time that are readily available.

 Best tabletop roleplaying games

-That said, if you want to travel to other worlds - and try out the odd silly voice - there are plenty of tabletop roleplaying games out there to enjoy.
-Perhaps you’d like to summon eldritch horrors, murder all of your friends as an unfortunate clone-bot, wield one heck of a mean katana or even, gods forbid, fight a dragon with these brilliant tabletop RPGs.
+If you want to travel to other worlds - and try out the odd silly voice - there are plenty of tabletop roleplaying games out there to try.
+Perhaps you’d like to summon eldritch horrors as in Call of Cthulhu, murder all of your friends as an unfortunate clone-bot in dystopian tabletop RPG Paranoia, wield one heck of a mean katana in samurai-sim Legend of the Five Rings or even, gods forbid, fight a dragon via the glorious Dungeons & Dragons.
 Pack those dice.
 Let's get rolling.

 1. Dungeons & Dragons 5E